Clocking In: How Grief Shows Up at Work

 They saw me smiling, waving hello and goodbye.

-Grief doesn’t disqualify you from being capable.
+Grief doesn’t disqualify me from being capable.